-My (step)grandmother, Edith, was in failing health and had been living with her son for many years, so naturally, when he and my mom got married and bought a house, my grandmother was part of the package, along with me, my younger sister, my older (step)sister, and all of our belongings.
+My (step)grandmother, Edith, was in failing health and had been living with her son for many years.
+Naturally, when he and my mom got married and bought a house, my grandmother was part of the package, along with me, my two sisters and all of our belongings.

 Edith had a lot of stuff that she had accumulated over the years, which took a while to pack up.
 She kept everything and when asked why she was still holding on to a 20-year-old Ziploc bag or why over half the bottles of spices in her kitchen cabinets were from 1973, she would remind us, “I’m a Depression kid.
 We had to save everything.”